People with Type 2 diabetes often take metformin as first-line therapy to help stabilize their blood glucose.

 Eventually, some patients no longer respond to metformin and require additional treatment.

-A few years ago, studies showed that a combination of two drugs controlled diabetes progression better than a single drug alone.
+A few years ago, studies showed that a combination of two drugs controlled diabetes progression better than either single drug alone.

-In a recent study at Thomas Jefferson University, researchers found that this drug combo of dapagliflozin and exenatide continues to stay effective, without loss of effect, after two years of continual use.
+In a new study, researchers demonstrated that this drug combo of dapagliflozin and exenatide continues to stay effective, without loss of effect, after two years of continual use.

-In the study, the team tested a total of 695 adults whose Type 2 diabetes was not controlled with metformin.
+In the study, a total of 695 adults whose Type 2 diabetes was not controlled with metformin, were assigned to three study groups.

 One group received weekly exenatide injections in addition to metformin.
 Another group took daily dapagliflozin pills in addition to metformin, and a third group received both drugs together.

-The researchers found that the two classes of drugs act additively, improving the effects on a number of diabetes indicators.
+The two classes of drugs act additively, improving the effects on a number of diabetes indicators.

 Dapagliflozin belongs to a class of drugs called sodium-glucose cotransporter-2 (SGLT2) inhibitors that cause excess glucose to be excreted in the urine.